Diocesan College: Structure

 The institution consists of three schools: the college for grades 8–12; the preparatory school for grades 3–7, and the pre-preparatory school for grades N-2.
 The college is on Campground Road at the main campus, and a small portion of this land is used for the pre-preparatory school.
 The Preparatory School is situated in Fir Road, Rondebosch close to the college campus.

 The college has eight houses: Founders, School and White are the boarding houses, and Birt, Gray, Kidd, Mallett and Ogilvie are for day-scholars.
-Each house has about 70 to 100 students, and is governed by a house director and an assistant director.
+Each house has about 70 to 100 students, and is governed by a house director and two assistant directors.
 The houses are further broken down into tutor groups of about 15 to 20 boys (three or four boys per grade).
 Each house is equipped with a common room, kitchen, study room, matric room, quad, dining hall, and offices for the head of house and house directors.
-The preparatory school has four houses: Van der Bijl (for boarders and day-boys), Bramley, Brooke and Charlton.
+The preparatory school has four houses: Van der Bijl, Bramley, Brooke and Charlton (although Van der Bijl and Bramley were originally boarding houses this has been changed in 2020, now all Prep Houses are day boy houses).
 The institution also has the Old Diocesan Union which has over 5,000 active members in 28 branches around the world.

 Bishops is renowned as one of the top schools in the country for its academics.
 It has consistently ranked within the top 10 schools in the country for Matric, and as one of the top schools in the Western Cape.
 It is one of four schools in the world to offer an annual Rhodes Scholarship to an ex-pupil to attend the University of Oxford, having been part of the initial Rhodes Scholarship experiment.
 The school now shares the scholarship with ex-pupils of Herschel School, St. Cyprian's School, and LEAP Schools.